Fabian Forte: Marriages

-Fabian relocated from Los Angeles to Fayette County, Pennsylvania, to be closer to his wife's family; he and his wife were sued by the builder of their house, also for unpaid bills.
-They live on 20 acre in southwestern Pennsylvania in a home that his wife designed.
+Fabian relocated from Los Angeles to southwestern Pennsylvania, to be closer to his wife's family; he and his wife were sued by the builder of their house, also for unpaid bills.
+They live on 20 acre in Dunbar in a home that his wife designed.
 In 2013, he said he played "25 shows a year.
 It gets me out of the house ...
 I've never been happier.
 [At home] I ride my ATV and tractor and cut the grass.
 Where I grew up, there wasn't any grass."

-He and Patrick also work for Gladys Magazine.

-Philanthropy

-Fabian and Andrea Forte are actively involved in the American Diabetes Association, the American Heart Association and Forte has helped raise money for veterans with his Celebrity Golf Tournament in North Carolina.

-Discography

-All albums use Forte's mononymous name Fabian.
-Before going to Chancellor records, Forte cut two albums on his own, one of which contained the original version of the song "Old Time Rock and Roll", but both albums were a commercial failure.